Where is the Love Island villa this year?

 “The view is beautiful, we want people to tune in and say this is Love Island but it’s had a glow-up.”

-Read on for all the details and photos of this year’s Love Island villa.
+Read on for all the details and photos of this year’s Love Island villa, which you can see on ITV2 from Monday (6 June).

 ITV haven’t had to travel far for this season’s new property.
 The villa is, once again, based in Mallorca, just 10 minutes from last series’s one, which was reportedly unavailable this year.